 Worsted Weight Yarns

 This was just to show you how knitting a scarf for beginners doesn’t have to be boring.
-You may use any worsted weight yarn you choose.
 The sky’s the limit.

 I hope you enjoyed learning how to knit a scarf for beginners.
 Knowing how to garter stitch is just the first step and you did it!

 Before you go, please drop me a note.
 I love hearing from my readers.
-You all always inspire me and motivate me to keep going.
 Thanks for reading!